-Dr. Derrick L. Cogburn, Executive Director, Institute on Disability and Public Policy; Faculty Director, Internet Governance Lab; and Associate Professor, School of International Service and Kogod School of Business, American University
+Dr. Derrick L. Cogburn, Executive Director, Institute on Disability and Public Policy; Faculty Director, Internet Governance Lab; and Professor, School of International Service and Kogod School of Business, American University

 Leonard Haynes, Executive Director, retired, White House Initiative on Historically Black Colleges

 Akshay Indusekar, Secretary, U.S. Chess Center; Senior Consultant - Booz Allen Hamilton; Founder, Chess Adaptive Reconditioning Program, U.S. Army Warrior Transition Command

 David Mehler, Founder and President, U.S. Chess Center

 Eugene Meyer, President and Executive Director, The Federalist Society for Law and Public Policy Studies

 Ralph Mikell, Treasurer, U.S. Chess Center; President, D.C.
 Chess League